The best day trips from Canberra

 Tidbinbilla Nature Reserve

-Less than an hour from Canberra lies the rugged Namadji National Park.
+Within the epic nature near Canberra lies the rugged Namadgi National Park.
 One of the highlights of this park is the Tidbinbilla Nature Reserve, an expanse of protected bushland.
 Spot kangaroos, koalas, cockatoos and emus at The Sanctuary before following the well-signposted Birrigai Time Trail from the Visitor Centre to the Birrigai Rock Shelter, which the Ngunawal Aboriginal people occupied during the last ice age more than 20,000 years ago.
 Alternatively, take the challenging eight-kilometre (five-mile) hike to Gibraltar Peak.
 The panoramic view from the top is well worth the effort.